pragma-/Plang/README.md

 Map | any value | A String containing a constructor of that Map

 ##### Array()
-From Type | With Value | Value of Array
+From Type | With Value | Resulting Array Value
 --- | --- | ---
 String | A String containing an [Array constructor](#array) | the constructed Array Array | any value | that value

 ##### Map()
-From Type | With Value | Value of Map
+From Type | With Value | Resulting Map Value
 --- | --- | ---
 String | A String containing a [Map constructor](#map) | the constructed Map Map | any value | that value